 The Platonist, Kurt Gödel, according to von Neumann, has “shown that Hilbert’s program is essentially hopeless” and

 The very concept of “absolute” mathematical rigour is not immutable.
-The variability of the concept of rigour shows that something else besides mathematical abstraction must enter into the makeup of mathematics5
+The variability of the concept of rigour shows that something else besides mathematical abstraction must enter into the makeup of mathematics

 Formalism began to dominate mathematics in the 1940s-1950s.
 Mathematics was about ‘rigorous’, whatever that means, deduction from axioms and definitions to theorems.
 Explanatory, natural, language and, possibly worse, pictures, were to be removed from mathematics.
 The “new math” program of the 1960s was a consequence of this Formalist-Bourbaki dominance of mathematics.